 11 Foods To Buy On A Cheap Budget

 10. Frozen Vegetables

-They are great as side dishes or add the dehydrated veggies to a pot of soup.
+They are great as side dishes or when the dehydrated veggies are added to a pot of soup or stew.
 One of my favorite frozen vegetables is chopped onions.
-When I want to make tacos, sloppy joes, or soup, the chopped onions are ready to go.
-No slicing, chopping, or watery eyes.
+When I want to make tacos, sloppy joes, or soup, the chopped onions are ready to go—no slicing, chopping, or watery eyes.

 11. Flour

-Today, I want to really ask people to teach their kids and grandkids how to make bread, biscuits, tortillas, pancakes, and even sourdough bread or pizza.
-Life is good when you can make your own bread and related food items, I promise.
+Today, I want to ask people to teach their kids and grandkids how to make bread, biscuits, tortillas, pancakes, and even sourdough bread or pizza.
+I promise that life is good when you can make your bread and related food items.

+11 Foods To Buy On A Cheap Budget